caetas/CookieCutter/README.md

 ├── .editorconfig
 ├── .pre-commit-config.yaml <- Configuration of automatic code formatting.
 │
-├── MODEL_CARD.md      <- Model cards are markdown files that accompany the models and provide very useful information.
+├── pyproject.toml     <- Configuration file for uv
 │
-├── pyproject.toml     <- Configuration file for several dev tools such as black, isort, mypy, coverage │
 ├── logs               <- Logs generated by Hydra/Tensorboard and Trainer loggers ├── test               <- directory with your tests